logikfabrik/uJet/docs/source/configuration.rst

 *************
 Configuration
 *************
 uJet can be configured in `web.config`.
+The section `logikfabrik.umbraco.jet` allows for configuration.

 .. code-block:: xml